 So, here lies the lingering question of how to prepare for travel abroad?

 You really can’t.
 You can’t be fully prepared- but that is okay!!!

 This one is still hard for me to wrap my head around.
-Mainly because everyone around me has that 9-5 job, most are married or getting married and having kids.
+Mainly because everyone around me has that 9-5 job and most are married or getting married and having kids.
 Some people are buying houses.
 And yet here I am….. just traveling.

 Just traveling though?
-That is about as big of an accomplishment than the others that I’ve listed above.
+That is about as big of an accomplishment as the others that I’ve listed above.